Our Services

 Helpful Resources

-Cellulitis and other bacterial skin infections can worsen rapidly, causing sepsis, abscesses, or deep tissue damage without prompt, evidence-based antibiotic treatment.
-Seek immediate doctor care if you notice rapidly spreading redness, high fever, severe pain, or red streaks moving away from the infection.
+Cellulitis and bacterial skin infections can escalate quickly, leading to sepsis, abscesses, or deep tissue damage without prompt antibiotic treatment.
+Seek immediate medical care if you notice rapidly spreading redness, high fever, severe pain, or red streaks moving away from the infected area.

 Important Warning: How Skin Infections Require Immediate Doctor Care